dymmond/edgy/docs/declarative-models.md

 ## Practical Implications and Use Cases

 * **Integration with SQLAlchemy-based tools:** If you're using tools or libraries that rely on SQLAlchemy's declarative models, generating `declarative()` models from Edgy ensures seamless integration.
-* **Admin interfaces:** Tools like Esmerald Admin, which utilize Edgy's declarative models, can efficiently manage related data through the generated SQLAlchemy relationships.
+* **Admin interfaces:** Tools like Ravyn Admin, which utilize Edgy's declarative models, can efficiently manage related data through the generated SQLAlchemy relationships.
 * **Advanced SQLAlchemy features:** If you need to leverage advanced SQLAlchemy features that require direct access to relationships, generating `declarative()` models provides the necessary access.

 ## When to Use `declarative()`